 There are a few things that you can avoid mentioning in the MBA resume.
 You can do away with technical certification courses, paper presentations, training, technical skills, or paper publications.
 The additional activities like leadership roles, community work, or organizing experiences should be emphasized in a way that they showcase your ability to lead a team or take a decision.

 There are three important sections of your resume and these are work experiences, educational qualifications, achievements, and additional activities.
 The achievement section should talk about awards or promotions.

 Professionalism should be reflected throughout your resume and it should give the impression that you are eligible for the MBA course.
 Hence, you must use strong action verbs such as managed, collaborated, conducted, and executed in the professional responsibilities section, according to the context.

-In brief, you should decide upon the correct content and refrain from filling the space with something which does not match with the managerial virtue.
+In brief, you should decide upon the correct content and refrain from filling the space with something which does not match the managerial virtue.
 The resume should be prepared in such a manner that it is in sync with the other MBA documents such as essays and recommendation letters.
-Please remember that a professionally well-prepared and presented resume optimises your chances of getting an admit.
+Please remember that a professionally well-prepared and presented resume optimizes your chances of getting admission.
 Best of luck!

 We would love to see you spread some love by sharing this article, as it may help many who are looking to study abroad.
 If you have decided to move abroad you need to work on your entrance exam and conquer it, a good test prep institute like Manya-The Princeton Review can definitely help.